For stress control, insomnia treatment, emotion management, enhanced focused specific proper breathing

 Dear friends, always keep in mind that proper breathing is a tool, and not a panacea to cure all our woes.

-For this Some methods are supported by clinical trials, others haven’t.
+Some methods are supported by clinical trials, others haven’t.
 But all of those, clarified in this article use fundamentals which were proved to be effective.

 The funda is to slow, deepen or easy breathes, plus utilizing it as a focal point or even a metronome to divert attention from negative ideas.